Luca D. Majer

 Review of one date of Peter Gabriel's I/O Tour, with cheap side-view tickets.

-Published in Italian as for Contrabanda on Blow Up Magazine.
+Published in Italian for Contrabanda, on Blow Up Magazine.

 Paraphrasing Victoria Nuland, fuck the Euro.
 Last night, for our 'nuit en famille' we spent one million and two hundred thousand old Italian lire for 4 tickets (142€ each) not to miss the Belgian date of the “Peter Gabriel I/O tour.”
 (Audience analysis at the venue?
 Age 30-75, median I would say 50.
 “Mature” audience, in short, but not senior-only like the one seen the month before with Roger Waters.)

-At the end of the day, the million and two did not buy us a seat in the central stalls.
-Those who paid 400€ each to be there described me quite a very different experience.
-In our loggione, on the steps, our sonic world was mainly composed of Katché’s bass drum and tom toms, Levin’s bass followed at a distance by Gabriel’s voice.
+At the end of the day, a million and two hundred liras did not buy us seats in the central stalls, instead we sat on a lateral balcony.
+I know someone who paid 400€ for each ticket to be in the center of the hall, and she described me quite a very different experience.
+Ours, on the steps of our loggione, was mainly Katché’s bass drum and tom toms.
+At a distance Levin’s bass followed, and then - very far down the Decibel's scale - here came Gabriel’s voice.
 Awful.

-Compared to thirty years ago, the band expresses more violence, while the choreography makes them appear mechanical rather than enthusiastic.
+Compared to thirty years ago, age kicked in.
+Although the band expresses more violence, the choreography makes the players appear mechanical rather than enthusiastic.
 The fists raised to the sky or banged against the temples (a Sledgehammer trademark) and even the Gabriel/Levin/Rhodes psycho-military pas-de-trois dance (from Big Time) smell like dust from the past: impressive shadows on the ceiling of the cave of our memories.

 On the other hand, over half of the titles are dedicated to the 20th century.
 Some (like I/O or Panoktikon) are unreleased or almost unreleased, as the eponymous LP that the tour should be promoting has not yet been released.
-From the scraps heard of this production “Gabriel with Eno,” the album is likely to become a success
+From the scraps heard of this production “Gabriel with Eno,” the album is likely to become a qualified entry in Gabriel's discography.

-The idea of dressing musicians in black and crew (to whom Gabriel addresses a final and ritualistic “without them none of this could have happened”) in orange, slightly clumsy outfits, similar to outdoor road construction workers, disturbed me.
-My unconscious's been trained to read orange as violently divisive chromatic association.
-Like in those revolting pseudo or real decapitations shorts, in the ASD, the Awful Second Decade of the XXI C. - masters (musicians?) and victims (roadies?)
+I didn't like the idea of dressing musicians in black and all the roadies (to whom Gabriel addresses the ritual: “without them none of this could have happened”) in orange, with clumsily fitting outfits, similar to outdoor road construction workers.
+My unconscious's been trained to read black and orange as a violently divisive chromatic association.
+Like in those revolting pseudo or real decapitations shorts, during the ASD, the Awful Second Decade of the XXI C. Black masters (musicians?) and POW slaves (roadies?)

 The light show was more substantial.
 Extremely synchronised bet. spotlights and video.
-Very ‘technological’, it creates theatrical settings, like that section in which the wall at the back of the stage seems covered in precious worked fabrics.
-Themes mostly artworks, or macro accelerations of organisms in development (flowers, mushrooms.)
-The result in the end is a celebration good taste and no visible winks to video-AI.
+Very ‘technological’ creations of theatrical settings; in one case the backwall of the stage appears as if it were covered in precious worked fabrics.
+Themes gear mostly around graphic artworks, or macro accelerations of organisms in development (flowers, mushrooms.)
+The result in the end is a celebration good taste with no visible winks to video-AI.

 Gabriel, in an aside spoken in English on the topic of AI, quotes from his web statement: